 What Is a Pain and Suffering Calculator?

 A pain and suffering calculator gives accident victims an estimate of how much their personal injury settlement might be.
-This calculator is a formula that accounts for pain and suffering by multiplying your damages between 1 to 5 times, depending on the severity of your injuries.
-Insurance companies will use their own pain and suffering calculators; however, an attorney can help you calculate how much compensation you can receive because of the pain and suffering you endured.
+This calculator is a formula that accounts for non-economic damages by multiplying your losses between 1 to 5 times, depending on the severity of your injuries.
+Insurance companies will use their own pain and suffering calculators; however, a personal injury lawyer can help you calculate how much compensation you might receive because of the mental pain and distress you endured.

 Online pain and suffering calculators and the multiplier method are really not accurate.
-This is because they cannot calculate the true amount of damages you can receive without a full understanding of your accident, your injuries, and how those injuries will affect your life and your future.
+This is because they cannot calculate the amount of money you might receive without fully understanding your accident, your injuries, and how those injuries will affect your life, your future, and your family members.

-No two injury accidents are ever quite the same.
+No two personal injury lawsuits are the same.
 That is why an experienced attorney should calculate a pain and suffering award after a full and comprehensive evaluation.
-Fortunately, many personal injury lawyers offer FREE initial consultations and reviews so they can help you accurately calculate the damages you can receive, including pain and suffering.
+Fortunately, many personal injury lawyers offer FREE initial consultations and reviews to help you accurately calculate all the damages you can receive.

 Insurance Companies Use Their Own Pain and Suffering Calculators

 In most cases where the other party was clearly at fault, the injured party will receive at least some compensation for their pain and suffering.
-Most insurance companies recognize that people who are injured in a car accident deserve something for the way their life has been negatively impacted because of it.
-However, it is not specifically stated in the settlement exactly how much was allotted for pain and suffering is not usually specified in settlement documents.
+Most insurance companies recognize that people who are injured in a car accident deserve something for how their life has been negatively impacted.
+However, the amount which is allotted for pain and suffering is not usually specified in settlement documents.

 Insurance companies will typically use their own pain and suffering calculators.
 This will help them determine how much they believe your pain and suffering is worth.
 To do this, they usually multiply your hospital bills by a predetermined number.

 This one-size-fits-all type of calculating pain and suffering often undervalues the real suffering accident victims face, especially those who experience severe mental pain that cannot be truly measured.
 Your pain and suffering is unique.
-As such, you need a settlement amount that accurately compensates you for the pain you suffered after your accident.
+As such, you need a settlement amount that accurately compensates you for all you suffered after your accident.

-Working with an injury attorney is one of the best ways to ensure that you receive the amount of money you deserve.
-Insurance companies work solely to protect their investments and line their shareholder’s pockets.
-You need a lawyer for pain and suffering on your side who can protect you from the deceptive tactics used by insurance companies to reduce your claim and help you fight to receive the maximum in pain and suffering damages.
+Working with experienced personal injury lawyers is one of the best ways to ensure that you receive the amount of money you deserve.
+Insurance companies work solely to protect their investments and line their shareholder's pockets.
+You need a lawyer on your side who can protect you from the deceptive tactics used by insurance companies to reduce your claim and help you fight for the maximum amount of pain and suffering damages.

 A Car Accident Settlement Calculator Does Not Consider Causation

-Causation is a term of art in the field of personal injury law and is the analysis of whether the act of negligence caused the very injuries complained of by a plaintiff.
-Auto insurance giants such as Geico, State Farm, Allstate, and Progressive, among many others, commonly argue that the car accident victim’s injuries were pre-existing and not caused by the accident.
-A calculator cannot account for this argument and how this may diminish the settlement value of the claim depending on how strong their causation defense is.
+Causation is a term of art in the field of personal injury law and is the analysis of whether someone's negligence caused the injuries complained of by a plaintiff.
+Auto insurance giants such as Geico, State Farm, Allstate, and Progressive, among many others, commonly argue that the car accident victim's injuries were pre-existing and not caused by the accident.
+A calculator cannot account for this argument and how this may affect the claim's settlement value.

 Do Not Rely on a Settlement Calculator for Pain and Suffering Damages

 Pain and suffering settlement calculators are nothing more than a misleading marketing ploy used by attorney directories and law firms desperate for business.
-Many people have been grossly misled and ill-informed as to their damages based on a settlement calculator.
-Keep in mind that the same fact pattern and injuries can be vastly different based on the county wherein the auto accident or motorcycle accident took place.
+Many people have been grossly misled and ill-informed about their potential damages based on a settlement calculator.
+Also, the same fact pattern can produce a vastly different outcome based on the county where the auto or motorcycle accident occurred.